-While the office market has improved, the risks are clearly evident for both the short- and long-term.
-Many companies are settling on either a fully-remote or hybrid work model.
+The risks are clearly evident for both the short- and long-term.
 The high concentration of tech companies, many of which are more amenable to remote work, have made Denver even more susceptible to this trend that is sweeping the nation.
 In terms of net absorption as a share of inventory since the start of the pandemic, Denver ranks among the worst-performing office markets in the U.S. and the vacancy rate has surpassed Great Recession levels.
-While the amount of relinquished space has most likely peaked, economic headwinds could further delay the office sector’s recovery.
-The
+Economic headwinds could further delay the office sector’s recovery.
+The likelihood

 New development has pulled back amid the uncertain environment.
 After a decade of explosive growth, Denver’s development pipeline has fallen off the list of top markets, on both a nominal basis and a percent of inventory.
 The projects that are coming online soon though could benefit from flight-to-quality trends as tenants are willing to pay top dollar for amenities that promote health and safety and attract top talent.